Brewers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In three games as the favorite over the last 10 matchups, the Brewers have a perfect record of 3-0.
+- In seven games as the underdog over the last 10 matchups, the Brewers have a record of 3-4.

-- In their last 10 games with a total, the Brewers and their opponents are 3-7-0 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by oddsmakers, the Brewers and their opponents are 4-6-0 when it comes to hitting the over.

+- The Brewers' previous 10 games have not had a runline set by sportsbooks.

 Brewers Betting Records & Stats

-- The Brewers have been favored on the moneyline seven total times this season.
-They've gone 6-1 in those games.
+- The Brewers have won in five of the nine contests they have been named as odds-on underdogs this year.

-- Milwaukee has played as moneyline favorites of -155 or shorter in just two games this season, which it won both.
+- Milwaukee has played as an underdog of +135 or more twice this season and won both games.

-- The implied moneyline probablility for this matchup gives the Brewers a 60.8% chance to win.
+- The Brewers have an implied victory probability of 42.6% according to the moneyline set by sportsbooks for this matchup.

-- Milwaukee has combined with opponents to hit the over on the total seven times this season for a 7-9-0 record against the over/under.
+- Milwaukee and its opponents have hit the over in eight of its 17 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.